Top 5 Managers With Most English Domestic Trophies

 12 – George Ramsay (Aston Villa)

-The son of a Glasgow ironmonger, Ramsay had arrived in Birmingham as a wide-eyed teenager finding work as a clerk in a brass foundry.
+Born the son of a Glasgow ironmonger, Ramsay moved to Birmingham as a teenager and found work as a brass foundry clerk.

 10 – Arsene Wenger (Arsenal)